 Questions about Windows worth thinking about

-Have you ever wondered why the Microsoft Windows operating system is so much larger (and so much slower) than the Linux or Apple operating systems?
-And why is it that Windows is so much more susceptible to viruses and hacker attacks?
-And why does the Windows operating system need dozens to hundreds of “updates” every month – while Linux can go six months without any patches?
-Why is it that Microsoft makes such a lousy operating system even though it has tens of thousands of full time programmers?
-Why it is that Windows 8 has such an insane structure?
+Have you ever wondered why the Microsoft Windows operating system is so much larger (and slower) than the Linux or Apple operating systems?
+Why is it that Windows is so much more susceptible to viruses and hacker attacks?
+Why does the Windows operating system need hundreds of “updates” every month?
+Why is it that Microsoft makes such a lousy operating system even though it has tens of thousands of programmers?
+Why it is that Windows has such an insane structure?
 Why do we even need a deeply flaws Secure Boot when we already have a free open source Core Boot?
-Why am I so confident that Windows 8 Blue will not be able to address the most important flaws of Windows 8?
+Why am I so confident that Windows 10 will not be able to address the most important flaws of Windows 8?

 The fatal flaw is the Microsoft Monopoly Business Model

 To answer these questions, we need to understand that the structure of the Microsoft way of doing things is totally different from the Linux way.
 I understand the Microsoft way because, from 1985 to 2004, I had hundreds of Microsoft students attend my courses at Bellevue College.
-I have spent thousands of hours talking with Microsoft employees.
-I probably know more about what is going on at Microsoft than most of the employees at Microsoft.
-Some of those students were responsible for coming up with creative ways to stop pirates from making bootleg copies of Windows.
+I spent thousands of hours talking with Microsoft employees.
+I knew more about what went on at Microsoft than most of their employees.
+Some of my students were responsible for coming up with creative ways to stop pirates from making bootleg copies of Windows.
 Imagine that was your job.
 What would you do?
 How would you stop the pirates?

 The answer is that it is impossible to stop pirates from copying Windows because it is a digital program which is easily copied.
 All you can do is add complex keys and other gimmicks which prevent pirated versions of Windows from working.
 But for every gimmick you come up with, the pirates can come up with a counter gimmick.
 So all the gimmicks really do is add more bloated code to the already bloated code of Windows.
 This is a huge reason why Windows is so much more bloated than Linux.
 Linux does not care if you copy their operating system – in fact they encourage it.
 But Microsoft does care about copies.
 So Microsoft uses a series of gimmicks to throw monkey wrenches in the path of the pirates.